 in early church writings, Mary in Christian doctrine and devotion, Mary in apparitions and esoteric teachings, Mary (quite

 literally) as Queen of the Angels, and Mary as Priestess at the foot of the Cross and in the restored Mysteries of the

-Journal articles, papers, book reviews, and miscellaneous publications on esoteric and religious topics.
-Recent articles include: "Prayer and Meditation
+Journal articles, papers, book reviews, and miscellaneous items on esoteric and religious topics.

 Follow me on Facebook.
 Send messages, post comments, receive announcements, see news and discussion, and much more.